 For the green goddess dressing:

-1/2 cup lightly packed fresh basil and/or cilantro
+- 1/2 cup lightly packed fresh basil, cilantro, and/or parsley

 - 1 tablespoon sherry vinegar or lemon juice

 - 1/2 cup mayonnaise (I recommend Primal Kitchen avocado oil mayo or homemade paleo mayo